Palabuhanratu: Coastline

 The Pelabuhan Ratu's white sands beach is a popular vacation destination for visitors from Sukabumi, Bogor, Bandung, and Jakarta.
 However, because of high rolling waves, some spots on the beach are considered too dangerous for swimming.
 Together with Pangandaran, the beaches are popular in West Java, both facing south towards the Indian Ocean.

 Hotels, restaurants, resorts, and tourism facilities were built in the vicinity.
 Among the oldest is The Samudra Beach Hotel, established in 1966 and commissioned by then-Indonesian president Sukarno.
 Sukarno was involved with the exact location and the idea for the Samudra Beach Hotel.
 The hotel keeps room 308 furnished with green colours and reserved for Nyai Loro Kidul.
 A painting of Nyai Rara Kidul by Basuki Abdullah, a famous Indonesian painter, is displayed in this room.

 Surfing location

 Palabuhanratu has become a popular location for surfers in recent years, with its Indian Ocean location providing good waves.
 Several spots that are popular with surfers are Cimaja Beach, Sunset Beach, Karang Sari Beach, and Karang Aji Beach.

 From 12 to 18 June 2011 the second event of the West Java Surfing Championship was held at Cimaja Beach: a 750-metre beach with waves about 1 to 2 metres high.
 The competition got 6 stars surfing premium (the highest rank) as a part of the Indonesian Surfing Championship and Asian Surfing Championship Tours.
 Cimaja Beach has many rocks, so sometimes it is called 'Beach Without Sand.'

 Climate

-Palabuhanratu has a tropical rainforest climate (Af) with moderate rainfall from June to September and heavy to very heavy rainfall from October to May.
+Palabuhanratu has a tropical rainforest climate (Af) with moderate rainfall from June to September and heavy to very heavy truck rainfall from October to May.